AnonymousGym/CSE185_tSNE/README.md

 pip install -i https://test.pypi.org/simple/ CSE185-tSNE
 ```
 Then, you can import CSE185_tSNE in your python script.
+There are some working commands for Version 2.5:
+# 1

 Here is the command to update python packages uploaded to TestPyPI.
 ```